cmpct-io/frontend/local.md

 - You need a few things on your machine to work with cmpct.io
 1. **Git** - To clone and work with branches
 2. **Fork of this repo** - So you can submit PR's
-3. **NodeJS** - Version 8, 10 and 12 have all been found to work
+3. **NodeJS** - Version 14
-4. **NPM** - To install packages and run the website
+4. **yarn** - To install packages and run the website
-5. **IDE** - We recommend VSCode
+5. **IDE** - Any modern IDE should be fine, we use vscode

 ## Run the website
 - With the code open in your IDE, open a terminal and run the following commands
-1. `npm install` - To install the dependencies
+1. `yarn` - To install the dependencies
-2. `npm run dev` - To start the website
+2. `yarn dev` - To start the website
 3. Now you can visit the website, hosted at localhost:3000

 ## Notes
-- When you run the website locally you will not be hooked up to the API
+- When you run the website locally you will not be hooked up to the API, a local instance needs to be stood up.
-- We are looking to deploy a development instance of the API which your local machine can use